EPCCed/Activities/Activities/Sort/Readme.md

 # Sorting

 The aim of this activity is to demonstrate in a simple and effective manner:
-* the basics of a sorting algorithm and why it is relevant to computing and supercomputing
+* the basics of a sorting algorithm and why it is relevant to computing and supercomputing.
-* the benefits of performing tasks in parallel and why this is applicable to supercomputing
+* the benefits of performing tasks in parallel and why this is applicable to supercomputing.

 ## Learning objectives

 On completing this activity, participants should have:
-* A basic understanding of one or two methods of sorting and how sorting is used in modern computing and supercomputing
+* A basic understanding of one or two methods of sorting and how sorting is used in modern computing and supercomputing.
-* An understanding of how supercomputers work in parallel to solve problems
+* An understanding of how supercomputers work in parallel to solve problems.
    * How multiple people sorting will do more than one person in the same time or the same end can be achieved in less time.
    * How modern parallel computers operate on the same principle.